-Michael Walden serves as Chief Operating Officer of Rethink Capital Partners, where he oversees the launch, development and operations of the Rethink Capital Partners venture strategies.
+Michael Walden serves as Chief Operating Officer and Chief Compliance Officer of Rethink Capital Partners, where he oversees the launch, development and operations of the Rethink Capital Partners venture strategies.
 Michael also serves as the President & Co-Managing Partner of Rethink Community.
 Since joining the firm in 2011, he has led the development and launch of four Rethink Capital Partners strategies and developed the firm’s operating division.
 He is a member of the Investment Committee for Rethink Education, Rethink Impact, Rethink Community and Rethink Healthcare Real Estate.

 Michael brings over 25 years of experience establishing, operating and growing businesses in a variety of industries.
 This includes operating positions in venture-funded growth companies in the technology and telecommunications sectors.

 Michael began his career in Washington, D.C. serving on the legislative staff of U.S. Senator Arlen Specter.
 Mr. Walden received a Bachelor of Science degree in Business Administration from the University of Richmond.